-The gift limit increased to \$520 for calendar years 2021 and 2022.
-The gift limit in 2020 was \$500.
+The gift limit increased to \$590 for calendar years 2023 and 2024.
+The gift limit was \$520 for calendar years 2021 and 2022.

 Who must file:

 - Elected and appointed officials and candidates listed in Government Code Section 87200 - Employees, appointed officials, and consultants filing pursuant to a conflict of interest code ("code filers").
 Obtain your disclosure categories, which describe the interests you must report, from your agency; they are not part of the Form 700 - Candidates running for local elective offices that are designated in a conflict of interest code (e.g., county sheriffs, city clerks, school board trustees, and water board members)